guruthree/palm-calendar-sync2/README.md

 4. Dependency on the [pilot-datebook](https://github.com/guruthree/pilot-datebook) tool
 5. No alarms would be copied

-These issues have been addressed by writing the application in C this time and directly using the pilot-link libpisock library.
+These issues have been addressed by writing the application in C(++) this time and directly using the [pilot-link](https://tldp.org/HOWTO/PalmOS-HOWTO/pilotlink.html) libpisock library.

 ## Features

-* Fetches calendars over http/https
+* Fetches multiple calendars over http/https
-* Read and merges calendar with existing calendar, preserving any Palm-only Datebook events
+* Read and merges multiple calendars with existing calendar, preserving any Palm-only Datebook events
 * Works with USB, serial, and network HotSync
 * Fully compatible (I hope) with the [Google-calendar ics export](https://support.google.com/calendar/answer/37648?hl=en#zippy=%2Cget-your-calendar-view-only)
 * Alarms (optional)